MarkEdmondson1234/predictClickOpenCPU/index.md

 ## Example website

-A live example with a GTM container calling OpenCPU for content predictions, as shown in the presentation is available in this [Github project, here](/example/107.html)
+A live example with a GTM container calling OpenCPU for content predictions, as shown in the presentation is available in this [Github project, here](/predictClickOpenCPU/example/107.html)

 ## R package called from OpenCPU

 This Github repository is also the Github R library called by OpenCPU.
 See the R code for the package and the [model data here.](https://github.com/MarkEdmondson1234/predictClickOpenCPU)

-## R code to generate the model

-The R code to create the model is shown below:

 ## Using OpenCPU